Strategic Policy Priorities

 ICC Committees

-Their purpose is to agree national policy positions, oversee national programmes of action before feeding into ICC commissions.
-Typically meet twice a year prior to ICC commissions and are made up of 25-40 business experts.
-They act as focused, decision making forums for all policy activity in the UK.
+ICC committees are member-only, consensus-based forums at national level.
+Their purpose is to agree national policy positions, oversee national programmes of action and feed into ICC Commissions.
+Typically, they meet twice a year, prior to ICC commissions, and are composed of UK business experts and relevant stakeholders.
+They act as focused, decision-making forums for all policy activity in the UK and provide an interface with national government.
 Committees are representative with members rotating on a regular basis.

-The UK currently focuses on four:
+The UK currently has four Committees:

 - Arbitration & Dispute Resolution